 H. Luke Shaefer

 H. Luke Shaefer, an associate professor at the U-M School of Social Work and Gerald R. Ford School of Public Policy, is the inaugural director of Poverty Solutions.
-His research on poverty and social welfare policy in the United States has been published in top peer-reviewed academic journals such as Journal of Policy Analysis and Management and the American Journal of Public Health, and has been supported by the National Science Foundation, among other sources.
-Shaefer has presented his research at the White House and before numerous federal agencies, has testified before the U.S. Senate Finance Committee, and has consulted with a number of the nation’s largest social service providers as well as numerous community-based agencies.
-His work has been cited in the New York Times, the Washington Post, National Review, The Atlantic, Vox, the LA Times, and Huffington Post, among other media outlets, and he has been featured on such programs as Marketplace and CNBC’s Nightly Business Report.
+His research on poverty and social welfare policy in the United States has been published in top peer-reviewed academic journals in the fields of public policy, social work, public health, health services research, and history, and has been supported by the National Science Foundation, among other sources.
+Shaefer has presented his research at the White House and before numerous federal agencies, has testified before the U.S. Senate Finance Committee, and has advised a number of the nation’s largest human service organizations as well as numerous community-based agencies.
+His work has been cited in the New York Times, the Washington Post, The Economist, The Atlantic, Vox, the LA Times, and Huffington Post, among other media outlets, and he has been featured on such programs as Marketplace and CNBC’s Nightly Business Report.
 His recent book with Kathryn Edin, $2.00 a Day: Living on Almost Nothing in America, was named one of the 100 Notable Books of 2015 by the New York Times Book Review, and won the Hillman Prize for Book Journalism, among other awards.

 Julia Weinert, MPH, works closely with the Poverty Solutions director and leadership team to shape strategy for the initiative.
 She oversees the research projects, programs, outreach efforts and day-to-day operations.
 Prior to working with Poverty Solutions Ms. Weinert managed the Detroit Community-Academic Urban Research Center, a community-based participatory research partnership conducting research and interventions to reduce and ultimately eliminate health inequities in the City of Detroit.
 She worked closely with community, government, and health and human service agencies to promote and implement action-oriented research.
 Prior to that, Julia lived in San Francisco, during which time she worked as a research and evaluation consultant for Change Lab Solutions and a research study coordinator for Kaiser Permanente.
 She has a bachelors degree in microbiology and a master’s in public health in health behavior and health education both from the University of Michigan.